grip-on-software/data-gathering/README.md

   for metrics during the project, or only output a reference to it.
 - `metric_options_to_json.py`: Retrieve changes to metric targets from a Subversion repository holding the project definitions.
+- `jenkins_to_json.py`: Retrieve usage statistics from a Jenkins instance.

 These scripts are already streamlined in the `jenkins-scraper.sh` script suitable for a Jenkins job, as well as in a number of Docker scripts explained